MatMatt/clmsapi/README.md

 CLMS offers also a WMS frontend, see: https://cryo.land.copernicus.eu/browser.

-**The package is not at all mature yet, changes in methods and names are probably.**
+**The package is not at all mature yet, changes in methods and names are to be expected!**
 **So far tested only on Linux**

 Currently working is: